specklesystems/speckle-docs/workspaces/welcome-to-workspaces.md

 2. Create a new Workspace or select an existing one.
 3. Invite team members and assign roles as needed.

-Refer to the relevant sections in this documentation for more advanced operations, such as domain-based access control or integrating SSO.
+For more advanced operations, such as domain-based access control or integrating SSO, refer to the relevant sections in this documentation.

 If you have questions or need assistance, visit the [Speckle Community Forum](https://speckle.community) or contact support.